carbon-design-system/design-system-website/src/content/utilities/loading/loading.md

 ## Inline Loading component

-A Inline Loading component is a rotating shape indicating the application is processing and informs users that the system has reacted to an action taken.
-When the request action succeeds the Inline Loading Component provides feedback directly inline.
+An Inline Loading component is a rotating shape indicating the application is processing and informs users that the system has reacted to an action taken.
+When the request action succeeds the Inline Loading component provides feedback directly inline.

 Use cases include: